Ruins of Adventure

-This +1 scimitar can be used by anyone proficient with such weapons.
-If the wielder has the Display Weapon Prowess non-weapon proficiency, and makes a successful proficiency check while using the sword of the sands, a curtain of whirling sand (filling a 10-ft. by 10-ft. area) can be made to appear anywhere within 20 feet of the wielder.
+A Sword of the Sands functions as a normal scimitar when wielded in battle, and counts as a magical weapon for determining what creatures may be harmed by it.
+If the wielder has the Display Weapon Prowess non-weapon proficiency, and makes a successful proficiency check while using the Sword of the Sands, a curtain of whirling sand (filling a 10-ft. by 10-ft. area) can be made to appear anywhere within 20 feet of the wielder.
 The curtain otherwise operates in all ways as a Dust Curtain spell except that it lasts for only 1d4 rounds.

 Finally, the wielder is protected from the blinding effects of sand.
 This includes sand blown by the gentle breeze to grains whirling about in sandstorms.